Dismissal for simple, serious or serious misconduct: what consequences for the employee?

 The employee asks the employer not to give notice

 If the employer agrees, the employee does not work.
-He does not receive compensation for notice.
+He doesn't get any moneycompensation for notice.

-Yes, the employee receives a Compensatory leave with pay if he fulfills the conditions to benefit from it.
+Yes, the employee receives a compensatory allowance for paid leave if he meets the conditions.

 An employee who disagrees with his employer on the nature of the fault and on the dismissal may to refer the matter to the labor council.